For freelancers & solo developers

 Put a number on your work.
 Win the next one with it.

-Sign in with GitHub · no card · C#/.NET native · the first full report is €0.
+Sign in with GitHub · no card · every major language you work in · the first full report is €0.